 Larkin makes use of a number of poetic techniques but one of the most common is enjambment.
 This occurs when a line is cut off before its natural stopping point.
 It forces a reader down to the next line and the next quickly.
 One is forced to move forward in order to comfortably resolve a phrase or sentence.
 A perfect example of this is between lines two and three of the first stanza.
 The word “becomes” acts as a cliffhanger of sorts.
 The same can be said for lines two and three of the second stanza, in which “flown / From the nest” is divided up by a line break.

 The images used in ‘Age’ are very interesting.
 There are a number of natural elements, such as clouds and weeds, but there is a constant contrast between them.
-His past years are referred to as something as light as swaddling or clouds, but then later appear to be hard to navigate through like knee-high weeds, and scary to encounter, like icebergs.
+His past years are referred to as light as swaddling or clouds, but later appear to be hard to navigate through, like knee-high weeds, and scary to encounter, like icebergs.